redpen-cc/redpen-doc/source/format.rst

 .. code-block:: none

-  //this is a italic syntacs.//
+  //this is an italic sentence.//

 Unerline
 ^^^^^^^^^

 .. code-block:: none

-  __this is a underlined syntacs.__
+  __this is an underlined sentence.__

 Strikethrough
 ^^^^^^^^^^^^^^

 .. code-block:: none

-  --this is a strikethrough syntacs.--
+  --this is a strikethrough sentence.--

 Links
 ~~~~~

-Links elements are included in the Wiki formatted documents.
+Links elements are included in Wiki formatted documents.

 Lists
 ~~~~~